des4maisons/til/til.md

+* When a process forks, the file descriptors are inherited by the children, and they point to the same file description in the OS's file table.
+* If you open a file and then `seteuid` so that the new effective user is not the owner of the file, the process can still operate on the file descriptor. via the original executing user's privileges.
 * When you get weird error messages from AWS saying "invalid value for field groupId" as part of a RunInstances action, I suspect it's because the security group name you provided does not exist.
 Check that you are using